EURODEO/openradardata-requirements/Deliverable_Requirements.md

  - primary

 *Clarifications:*
-- Reuse method used i E-Soh
+- Reuse method used in E-SOH

 *Acceptance criteria:*

 *Consequences and decisions:*

-### F31 - OPERA Open Radar Data software to meet agreed quality assurance standards
+### F18 - Open Radar Data software to meet agreed quality assurance standards

-"As a System Manager, I want OPERA Open Radar Data software to meet agreed quality assurance standards.
+"As a System Manager, I want Open Radar Data software to meet agreed quality assurance standards.
 So, I can efficiently maintain and lifecycle the service."

 *Priority:*
 - primary

 *Clarifications:*
-- What is the definition of "agreed software quality assurance standards"?
+- We rely on the NMSs' own software quality assurance standards.
-- We interpret this as something the OPERA Open Radar Data project team needs to agree on.

 *Acceptance criteria:*

 *Consequences and decisions:*

-### F32 - contributions to the OPERA Open Radar Data code base to be open to all EUMETNET members
+### F19 - contributions to the Open Radar Data code base to be open to all EUMETNET members

-"As a EUMETNET Member, I want contributions to the OPERA Open Radar Data code base to be Open to all Members.
+"As a EUMETNET Member, I want contributions to the Open Radar Data code base to be Open to all Members.
 So, I can efficiently deliver my national and EUMETNET Strategy."

 *Priority:*
 - primary

 *Clarifications:*
--Codebase is placed on github.com, under the Eumetnet organisation term.
+- Codebase is placed on github.com, under the Eumetnet organisation term.
+- This should be open software

 *Acceptance criteria:*

 *Consequences and decisions:*

-### F33 - security to be considered as a high priority
+### F20 - security to be considered as a high priority

 "As a System Manager, I want security to be considered as a high priority and all aspects of the system to meet IT security best practice and includes, for example, identity and access management, role- based access controls, access tokens and data encryption at rest and in transit.
 So, I can deliver a robust and secure system."